 I once had a blocked nose after a cold.

-I was advised to take a well-known medication that I was told would clear it.
+Someone suggested I take a well-known medication that I was told would clear it.

 I took it.

 There was good news and there was bad news.

 The good news was that my nose did indeed clear and I could breathe through it easily.

 The bad news was that I immediately got vertigo and felt as if the room was reeling round me.

 When the vertigo wore off, my nose blocked up again, but at least the vertigo had gone.

 Being somewhat obstinate, I took the drug again.

 Again my nose cleared, but again I got the vertigo.